 Each year, millions of people are estimated to become sick from food they eat.
 What’s especially concerning about this estimate is that in many of these cases, the food comes right from the home they live in.
-If you want to avoid illness and eat food that is higher quality, you must pay attention to a variety of factors.
-These factors include the three items below, each of which can impact the quality of your household food.
+If you want to avoid illness and eat higher-quality, healthy food, you must pay attention to a variety of factors.
+These factors include the four items below, each of which can impact the quality of your household food.

 The U.S. Food and Drug Administration recommends setting the refrigerator temperature between 35 to 38 degrees and no higher than 40 degrees.
 They also recommend the freezer should be set at no higher than 0 degrees, although lower is fine.
 When the temperature inside of either of these is higher than it should be, your food will be at risk of growing dangerous bacteria.